Skip to main content

 At the end, the monitor will give a blood pressure reading.

-The first (top) number is the pressure when your heart beats (systolic pressure).
-The second (bottom) number is when your heart relaxes (diastolic pressure).
+The top number (systolic) is the pressure in your arteries when your heart pumps.
+The bottom number (diastolic) is the pressure in your arteries when your heart relaxes.

 arm with a blood pressure cuff wrapped around the top of it.
 Blood pressure monitor showing systolic and diastolic blood pressure readings.